Shopping for a Mortgage Company

 Next, there is a difference between your APR and your interest rate.
 The interest rate is the actual rate of interest you are paying on your loan.
 The APR is your interest rate plus the fees included in your loan.
-It is very important to look over your APR break down to make sure you are not being over charged.
-This is a common tactic mortgage brokers use to produce higher commissions.
+It is very important to look over your APR break down to make sure you are not being

 Generally, mortgage brokers are upfront with their commissions and how many “points” they are making on the loan.
 When a mortgage broker says point what he means is percent.
 To clarify, 1 point is 1 percent of the loan amount.
 Now, it is also possible for a mortgage to have back end points.
 This is when a mortgage broker adds points that you pay over the length of your loan rather than up front with closing costs.